What To Expect As A Behavioral Health Technician

 There are many related career paths.
 A behavioral health technician could work as a counselor or therapist in psychiatric hospitals, working with clients with addiction problems in a related field.
 They could also work in schools providing counseling and support to students with emotional issues such as anxiety.

-A behavioral health technician could also work in rehabilitation facilities helping clients learn new coping mechanisms and behaviors.
-In addition, they can work in the private sector, supporting clients in various settings, such as businesses or homes to gain additional work experience.
+A behavioral wellness professional could also work in rehabilitation facilities helping clients learn new coping mechanisms and behaviors.
+In addition, they can work in the private sector, supporting clients in various settings, such as businesses or homes, to gain additional work experience.

 Helpful Skills To Have